mistycheney/MouseBrainAtlas/registration/README.md

 The *registration* folder contains code for volume-to-volume registration.
 This includes global alignment and individual structure alignment.

+Two attempts for more fine-grained contouring of structures:
+- `fit_contour_to_scoremap_graphcut.ipynb`: Apply graph-cut to an ROI of scoremap.
+Use structure-wise aligned contours to identify the right connected component in case multiple CCs are generated.
+- `fit_contour_to_scoreVolume_inSection.ipynb`: Find the best 2D affine transform of structure-wise aligned contours on every section.

 # Compute Gradients
 - `compute_gradient.py`: compute gradients, save as `[stack]_scoreVolume_[label]_[gx|gy|gz].bp` files.